exokitxr/webmr-docs/docs/StartHere.md

 See: [Quickstart for Exokit Engine.](workExokitEngine.md)

-## I know what im doing, but can't find what I need on this website.
+## I know what I'm doing, but can't find what I need on this website.

 Join our [Discord](https://discordapp.com/invite/Apk6cZN), we are here to help.